Toletum-Network/QGIS_Classical_Studies/README.md

 Here we make the course available for everyone as a **self-study** resource.
 If you have any problems, we recommend to have a look into our [Issues](https://github.com/Toletum-Network/QGIS_Classical_Studies/issues) section and browse through the closed issues.
 Another source for answers is the [GIS Stack Exchange](https://gis.stackexchange.com/).
 Maybe someone already had the same problem and a solution is posted.
 If not, raise a new issue here or on Stack Exchange so a member of the community can help you.

 Besides self-study, we offer the possibility to book a **guided course** for groups, which includes personal help via e-mail, online individual and group meetings and a scheduled course framework.
+Or tailored workshops focussing on the use of GIS analyses.
 You can find our contact information [here](https://github.com/Toletum-Network/QGIS_Classical_Studies/blob/master/Training_Manual/1.%20Course%20Introduction.md#116-individual-contributors).

 If you are  following a guided course the latest programme and outline of the course can be found [here](https://github.com/Toletum-Network/QGIS_Classical_Studies/blob/master/Programme.md).